Go to My Ireland

 The St Patrick’s Festival returns to the streets of Dublin city centre in spectacular fashion to celebrate Ireland’s arts, culture and heritage.

-This year, the theme is Adventures and the city will transform into a playground filled with enchanting street theatre, dazzling circus acts, neurodivergent-friendly performances, the ever-popular Céilí Mór and, of course, the world-famous St Patrick’s Day parade.
+This year, the theme is Roots and the city will transform into a playground filled with enchanting street theatre, dazzling circus acts, neurodivergent-friendly performances, the ever-popular Céilí Mór and, of course, the world-famous St Patrick’s Day parade.

 Cathedrals in Armagh illuminated green for St Patrick’s Day celebrations, with city lights glowing at night.
 Cathedrals in Armagh illuminated green for St Patrick’s Day celebrations, with city lights glowing at night.